ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Related Works

-\textbf{Text-based generative models.} In the realm of computer vision, the task of generating images from text has been extensively explored.
+In the realm of computer vision, the task of generating images from text has been extensively explored.
 In the earlier stages, methods based on GAN \cite{5,6,7,27,28,29,30} demonstrate strong capabilities in associating text descriptions with images.
-Reed \textit{et al.} \cite{27} develop a novel architecture and GAN formulation for visual concepts translation from characters to pixels.
+Reed \textit{et al.} \cite{27} develop a novel architecture and GAN formulation for visual concept translation from characters to pixels.
 Stack-GAN \cite{28} generates realistic images based on text descriptions.
-Xue \textit{et al.} \cite{29} propose Attention Generative Adversarial Network (AttnGAN), which incorporates an attention mechanism into GAN to generate fine-grained image details.
+Xue \textit{et al.} \cite{29} propose the Attention Generative Adversarial Network (AttnGAN), which incorporates an attention mechanism into GAN to generate fine-grained image details.
 Zhu \textit{et al.} \cite{30} design a memory write gate to selectively filter crucial segments of text and introduce the Dynamic Memory Generative Adversarial Network (DM-GAN) for generating high-quality images using textual descriptions.

 Diffusion models \cite{10,11} are emerging generative models capable of synthesizing high-quality images.
 Following the pioneering work of leveraging diffusion steps for data distribution learning \cite{41}, diffusion models have demonstrated remarkable capabilities in various synthesis tasks, such as image editing \cite{33,34,35}, image in-painting \cite{14,37,38}, image super-resolution \cite{39,40}, text-to-image generation \cite{13,31,32,36}, and other applications \cite{46,47,48,49}.
 Our work is mainly related to text-guided synthesis tasks.
 In the text-to-image generation task, the diffusion-based methods demonstrate performance beyond that of GAN.
 Typically, Saharia \textit{et al.} \cite{32} propose Imagen, which achieves profound language understanding with photo-realistic image generation.
-Nichol \textit{et al.} \cite{14} present GLIDE, a diffusion model that leverages textual guidance for both realistic image generation and image editing.
+Nichol \textit{et al.} \cite{14} present Guided Language to Image Diffusion for Generation and Editing (GLIDE), a diffusion model that leverages textual guidance for both realistic image generation and image editing.

 These text-to-image generation models provide a potential idea for generating traffic situations.
 Inspired by the text-to-image diffusion model, we propose the first diffusion-based method for text-to-traffic generation by associating traffic data with text.
 Text-to-traffic generation can improve the robustness of prediction results to abnormal events, making it more suitable for real-world applications.